WARP-LAB/WARP-GUIDES-WEBPACK/05-html-and-cache/readme.md

 npm install html-webpack-plugin --save-dev
 ```

+There are [many](https://github.com/jantimon/html-webpack-plugin#plugins) plugins that extend *html-webpack-plugin*.

 ### html-webpack-harddisk-plugin

-There are [many](https://github.com/jantimon/html-webpack-plugin#plugins) plugins that extend *html-webpack-plugin*.

-The one used is [html-webpack-harddisk-plugin](https://github.com/jantimon/html-webpack-harddisk-plugin) which emits the generated html file in `public/` directory also when webpack DevServer is used.
+[html-webpack-harddisk-plugin](https://github.com/jantimon/html-webpack-harddisk-plugin) emits the generated html file in `public/` directory also when webpack DevServer is used.

 ```sh
 npm install html-webpack-harddisk-plugin --save-dev